-The paint is peeling, the color is fading.
+The paint is peeling; the color is fading.
 It's time to update the look of your home.
 Some houses are easy to paint, while others are more complex.
-Before you position that ladder, be sure to take a few minutes to review these equipment, safety, and stress factors.
+Before you position that ladder, take a few minutes to review these equipment, safety, and stress factors.
+Then hire a professional painter.

 Any intricate designs?
 On more ornate homes, accessibility is also an issue.
 Ladders won’t get you into many high nooks and crannies.
 Professional painters have the experience and the correct equipment to inspect, remedy, and paint in what can be awkward positions.
 If your home has delicate detailing, decide if you are the type of person who enjoys doing detailed work.
 Those who prefer only painting the broad strokes might be better off leaving the detail work to a pro.